Become A Ministry of Testing Author

-Here at Ministry of Testing, we’re looking for authors to write articles for The Dojo.
+Here at Ministry of Testing, we’re looking for authors to write articles.
 We love to learn from our authors, and love to share what we learn with the testing community.
 If you are passionate, reliable, and love to share your expertise, then come and work with us!

 5 Great Reasons To Become An MoT Author

 They say two minds are better than one.
 Well, what about thousands of minds?
 No problem is unique.
 If your writing helps testers to solve problems, rethink the way they work, or generate new ideas; you could end up inspiring others to share their work too.
 You’re helping the whole testing community grow!

 2. Best way to learn:

 The process of writing your ideas and thoughts down is the best way to learn what you really think.
 As you write, your ideas develop, your understanding deepens, and your knowledge becomes a part of your mindset.
 The writing process is often more rewarding than completing the finished article.

 Ask yourself, who do I aspire to be like?
 Do they share their knowledge?
 We’re betting they do!
 It’s the best way to get yourself recognised in the testing community and identified as a valuable expert in your area of testing.

 Join the great list of faces and names that have written for MoT.
 Every author's MoT profile with their name, photo and bio is linked at the bottom of their article.
 This makes it easier for you to reach and meet others who can help you grow professionally.

 Work with us and we’ll support you to make your writing the best it can be.
 Get your voice heard loud and clear by tens of thousands of testers in the MoT community, as we’ll use our vast network to promote your article.
 Go on, show people what you’re passionate about!